 A French market isn’t really the setting for a good haggle, with prices already set.

-And it's a good idea to bring as many small notes and change as you can — paying with the right money will be appreciated.
+And it’s a good idea to bring as many small notes and change as you can — paying with the right money will be appreciated (although plenty of stallholders will also accept cards).

 Market halls vs. outdoor markets